randa-mu/randomness-js/README.md

 // create and request some randomness const randomness = Randomness.createBaseSepolia(wallet)
 ```
-You can also create the randmness instance for your desired network using its chainId, check the [supported networks](#-supported-networks) for details.
+You can also create the randomness instance for your desired network using its chainId, check the [supported networks](#-supported-networks) for details.
 ```ts
 import { Randomness } from "randomness-js"